-Since the start of the programme in 2010, we have audited 107 strategic suppliers, 70 key suppliers, 44 tactical suppliers and 126 other suppliers, on top of our internal audits.
+Since the start of the programme in 2010, we have audited 114 strategic suppliers, 70 key suppliers, 47 tactical suppliers and 123 other suppliers.
 The audit results differ per industry sector.
 The best compliance to our sustainability objectives has been consistently achieved by suppliers of starch, paper, chemicals and ink.
-Furthermore, none of our audited suppliers in these industry sectors score unsatisfactory.
-From all sourcing categories, ten have been identified as key material and most relevant to our Sustainable and Responsible Sourcing programme.
-From the key materials, 82% of the spent has been monitored.
+Furthermore, none of our audited suppliers in these industry sectors score below expectation.
+From all sourcing categories, 10 have been identified as key material and most relevant to our Sustainable and Responsible Sourcing programme.
+From the key materials, 70% of the spend has been monitored.

 Spread over seven regions, we work with 17 external auditors supporting us with their knowledge of local legislations regarding environment, working conditions, labour rights, culture and language.
-Some have specific experience with industries and/or with our Sustainable and Responsible Sourcing audit programme.
+Some have specific experience with industries and/ or with our Sustainable and Responsible Sourcing audit programme and nine of them took part in the 2021 on-line training programme.
+Supplier Audits by Country